Thai Peanut Satay Sauce Recipe

 Many recipes also call for honey or maple syrup to add a bit of sweetness.
 I prefer more of a savory peanut butter sauce, so I have always left it out, which actually makes this a keto-friendly version.
 But you can add a tablespoon or two, to taste.

-1. Combine the ingredients in a blender or mini food processor and blend until smooth, adding 2 or 3 Tablespoons of water to achieve your desired consistency for drizzling.
+It really doesn’t take much to prepare peanut sauce.
+Combine the ingredients in a blender or mini food processor and blend until smooth, adding 2 or 3 Tablespoons of water to achieve your desired consistency for drizzling.
 You can also combine everything in a bowl or jar and use a hand blender.

-Variations for special diets
+Variations for Special Diets

 • Gluten free – be sure to use gluten free soy sauce, like the one from Kikkoman, or tamari and unseasoned rice vinegar